Improvement of graviton mass constraints using GRAVITY's detection of Schwarzschild precession in the orbit of S2 star around the Galactic Center: Results and discussion

-The obtained results for the posterior probability distributions and 68\% confidence level of $f_{SP}$ and $m_g$ are presented in Fig. \ref{fig4}.
-As it can be seen from Fig. \ref{fig4}, MCMC estimates of the parameters and their uncertainties, obtained from the 16$^{th}$, 50$^{th}$ and 84$^{th}$ percentiles of the posterior probability distributions, are: $m_g = 1.8^{+0.30}_{-0.25}\times 10^{-24}$ eV and $f_{SP} = 1.0015^{+0.0006}_{-0.0004}$.
-In our MCMC simulations we estimated $m_g$ and $f_{SP}$ from the observed periods $P$ and eccentricities $e$ taken from \cite{gill17}.
 We used the Yukawa gravity as a tool to estimate the current graviton mass bounds, as well as those under a scenario in which GR prediction for $f_{SP}$ will be confirmed with much higher accuracy by future more precise observations.
-When compared with our previous estimate of the upper bound of graviton mass $m_g < 5\times 10^{-23}$ eV \cite{zakh18a}, it can be seen that if the future high precision observations will confirm GR prediction for Schwarzschild precession with factor $f_{SP}$ in the range 1.0011-1.0021, it could significantly improve these constraints, achieving even $\sim 28$ times better estimates.
+When compared with our previous estimate of the upper bound of graviton mass $m_g < 4\times 10^{-23}$ eV \cite{zakh18a}, it can be seen that if the future high precision observations will confirm GR prediction for Schwarzschild precession with factor $f_{SP}$, it could significantly improve these constraints, achieving even $\sim 6$ times better estimates in case $f_{SP}=1.01$, or for closer values of $f_{SP}$ to 1, i.e. $f_{SP}=1.001$, even $\sim 15$ times.